Garden & Pool

 The saltwater pool system uses a salt cell or a salt chlorine generator to convert the salt in the water into chlorine.
 The chlorine generated by the salt cell is milder and less irritating to the skin and eyes compared to the chlorine used in traditional chlorine pools.

-The saltwater pool system requires the addition of pool-grade salt to the water.
+A chlorine to saltwater pool conversion requires the addition of pool-grade salt to the water.
 This salt is different from table salt or sea salt and is specifically designed for use in swimming pools.
+Also, the amount of salt used for the Chlorine generator is a much lower level of salt than you get with ocean water – about 10% as much salt.

 It is important to note that a saltwater pool is not a chlorine-free pool.
 The saltwater pool system generates chlorine, but the levels of chlorine are typically lower than in traditional chlorine pools.

-The saltwater pool also requires regular testing and maintenance of the water chemistry to ensure proper balance of pH, total alkalinity, calcium hardness, and salinity levels. pH balance is also important for Koi ponds, as this article discusses.
+The saltwater pool also requires regular testing and maintenance of the water chemistry to ensure proper balance of pH, total alkalinity, calcium hardness, and salinity levels.
+For more details about pool maintenance and water testing for Saltwater pools, see our article Saltwater Pools: How Much Salt For Proper Chlorination?

 If the water chemistry is not properly balanced, it can lead to problems such as high levels of chloramines or scaling caused by high levels of calcium.